lfuelling/lmp_exporter/README.md

 # lmp-exporter

-A prometheus exporter that returns the metrics visible on the "website" of an LMP server.
+A prometheus exporter that returns the metrics visible on the "website" of an [LunaMultiplayer](https://github.com/LunaMultiplayer/LunaMultiplayer) server.

 ## Usage